DHTMLX/docs-kanban/docs/api/config/js_kanban_editorautosave_config.md

 ### Description

 @short: Optional.
-Enables/disables an autosave mode of Kanban
+Enables/disables an autosave mode

 :::info
 Using this parameter, you can enable/disable an autosave mode of Kanban.
 If you set the **editorAutoSave** property to **false**, the editor will display the "Save" button to save edited data